neko0xff/personal_aur/README.md

-# neko0xff AUR Port
+# neko0xff env config
-PKGBUILD repository for all my AUR and personal packages
+- aur: PKGBUILD repository for all my AUR and personal packages